pivotal/mkdocs-pivotal-theme/README.md

 Add `/Users/pivotal/workspace/mkdocs-pivotal-theme` (or the path to where this repo is checked out) to the `requirements.txt` of your docs repo.

-Then, run `pip install --editable /path/to/mkdocs-pivotal-theme/` to install a local, editable copy.
+Then, run `pip3 install --editable /path/to/mkdocs-pivotal-theme/`
+to install a local, editable copy.
 Any changes to the theme will be automatically rendered in your `mkdocs` server, without having to restart the server or reinstall any packages.